eduardae/CClient/README.md

 &nbsp;&nbsp;
 &nbsp;&nbsp;

-## ** This project is my first experience with NodeJs and Angular.
+## ** This project is my first experience with NodeJs and Angular2+.
 It was made mainly for educational purposes.
 Bad practices are to be found here ** ##

 The news API, which was free, has been retired in favour of a paid version.
 Therefore, some errors are to be expected too.